Mireille13/Mireille13/README.md

 </div>

-  <p><b> I am an NYC :cityscape: based software engineer working primarely in the M/PERN techstack with a lil' TypeScript sprinkled on top :sparkles:.
-I love buidling cool applications and also have a passion for teaching :woman_teacher: and technical writing :fountain_pen:.
-In my free time you can find me reading books on a variety of topics :book:, exercising :dancer:, or finding the next best place for breakfast :fried_egg:. </b></p>
+  <p><b> I am an NYC based software engineer working primarely in the M/PERN techstack with a lil' TypeScript sprinkled on top.
+I love buidling cool applications and also have a passion for teaching and technical writing.
+In my free time you can find me reading books on a variety of topics, exercising, or finding the next best place for breakfast. </b></p>